terraform-ibm-modules/terraform-ibm-cos/examples/replication/README.md

-# Cloud Object Storage replication example
+# Bucket replication example

-This example creates the following infrastructure:
+An example that shows how to configure replication between two buckets.

-- A new resource group, if one is not passed in.
+:information_source: This basic example creates the IBM Cloud Object Storage instances and buckets in the same account, resource group, and region.
+It is not designed for production use cases, where replication often requires different regions or accounts.
+This example uses a single rule to a single destination.
+Other options are available, including multiple rules, multiple destinations, selective replication, replication of deletes and bi-directional replication (add a rule to the target destination to write to the source).

-- A new Cloud Object Storage instances in the given resource group and region.
+The following resources are provisioned by this example:

-- A COS source bucket with versioning.
+- A new resource group, if an existing one is not passed in.
-- A COS target bucket with versioning.
+- One target and one source IBM Cloud Object Storage instance in the given resource group and region.
-- An IAM authorization policy to let the source instance write to the target bucket.
+- One target and one source Object Storage bucket.
-- A rule to copy everything from the source bucket to the target bucket.
+- An IAM authorization policy for the source instance to write to the target bucket.

-This is a basic example with the COS instances and buckets in the same account, same resource group and same region.
-Most use cases for replication will dictate different regions and/or accounts.
-This example uses a single rule to a single destination; other options are multiple rules, multiple destinations, selective replication, replication of deletes and bi-directional replication (add a rule to the target destination to write to the source).
+- A replication rule to copy everything from the source bucket to the target bucket.